sai-vamsi-m/qr-code-generator/README.md

 Here's how the project works:

-- The user opens the web application in their web browser by accessing the index.html file.
+- The user opens the web application in their web browser by accessing the `index.html` file.
-- The web application displays a simple user interface with an input field to enter the desired text and a "Generate" button.
+- The web application displays a simple user interface with an input field to enter the desired text and a `Generate` button.
-- The user enters the desired text in the input field and clicks on the "Generate" button.
+- The user enters the desired text in the input field and clicks on the `Generate` button.
 - The web application retrieves the input text using JavaScript and sends an API request to the QR code generator API.
 - The QR code generator API receives the input text and generates a QR code image.
 - The API sends the QR code image back to the web application as a response to the API request.